pulp-training/sw/memlayout-exercise/README.md

    >Hint: Although not strictly necessary in this case it is always a good idea to run the clean target as well since modifications to the TCL script when running `./generate_scripts` are not properly captured by the make target and you might end up with outdated module versions if you just run the `build` target.

+## Adjusting the linkerscript
+   Now that we have a different memory layout, we need to tell the linkerscript about it.
+In this part, we accomodate for the larger L2 memory, add a new memory section for the additional private bank and finally try to map some interesting sections to this new private bank.

+   1. Extend the existing L2 memory region to match the size of the new interleaved region

+   2. Add a new memory region for the third private bank

+   3. Map the .data and .bss section to the new private bank.
+Confirm it by inspecting the executable with `riscv32-unknown-elf-readelf` or `riscv32-unknown-elf-nm`.
+You should see that the section is being mapped to the address range of the new private bank.
+You can use the provided `mem.c` program to see if your changes to the linkerscript are correctly reflected in the compiled program.